vegaprotocol/documentation/docs/concepts/trading-framework/market-lifecycle.md

 - Triggered by the expiry for the market, which depends on the market's data source

 #### What is and isn't possible
-- Mark to market settlement, if required after termination is triggered, then never again
+- Mark to market settlement happens once if required after termination is triggered, then never again
 - A single set of market data may be emitted for the final settlement data (e.g. settlement mark price), after which no market data are emitted
+- No trading occurs, no orders are accepted
+- No risk management or price/liquidity monitoring occurs

+#### Exits trading terminated state
 - During the transition out of this state:
   - All final settlement cashflows are calculated and applied (settled)
   - Margins are transferred back to participants' collateral
   - Insurance pool funds are redistributed
-- No trading occurs, no orders are accepted
-- No risk management or price/liquidity monitoring occurs

-#### Exits trading terminated state
 - Settlement dependencies met (i.e. oracle data received) → Settled

 ### Market status: Settled
 A market is `settled` once the required data to calculate the settlement cashflows is provided by the market's data source.
 These cashflows are calculated and applied to all traders with an open position.
 Positions are then closed and all orders cancelled.

 #### Enters settled state
-- Trading is terminated
 - Triggered by product logic and inputs (i.e. required data is received)

-#### What is and isn't possible
 - During the transition into this state:
   - All final settlement cashflows are calculated and applied
   - Money held in margin accounts is transferred back to traders' collateral
   - All insurance pool funds are redistributed or moved to a network wide insurance fund account
   - All fees are distributed
+- Trading is terminated

+#### What is and isn't possible
+- No trading occurs
-- No trading occurs, no orders are accepted
+- No orders are accepted

 #### Exits settled state
 - There is no way to exit this state, as nothing more can be done with this market